Feminist art movement

 The feminist art movement refers to the efforts and accomplishments of feminists internationally to produce art that reflects women's lives and experiences, as well as to change the foundation for the production and perception of contemporary art.
+It also seeks to bring more visibility to women within art history and art practice.
+The movement challenges the traditional hierarchy of arts over crafts, which views hard sculpture and painting as superior to the narrowly perceived 'women's work' of arts and crafts such as weaving, sewing, quilting and ceramics.
+Women artists have overturned the traditional view by, for example, using unconventional materials in soft sculptures, new techniques such as stuffing, hanging and draping, and for new purposes such as telling stories of their own life experiences.

-It also sought to bring more visibility to women within art history and art practice.
-By the way it is expressed to visualize the inner thoughts and objectives of the feminist movement to show to everyone and give meaning in the art.
-It helps construct the role to those who continue to undermine the mainstream (and often masculine) narrative of the art world.
+The objectives of the feminist art movement are to deconstruct the traditional hierarchies, represent women more fairly and to give more meaning to art.
+It helps construct a role for those who wish to challenge the mainstream (and often masculine) narrative of the art world.
 Corresponding with general developments within feminism, and often including such self-organizing tactics as the consciousness-raising group, the movement began in the 1960s and flourished throughout the 1970s as an outgrowth of the so-called second wave of feminism.
 It has been called "the most influential international movement of any during the postwar period."

 History

-The 1960s was a period when women artists wanted to gain equal rights with men within the established art world, and to create feminist art, often in non-traditional ways, to help "change the world".